codecraftingtools/tydl/doc/basic_reference.rst

 Basic Functionality
 ===================

-This section documents the general-purpose entities and directives defined in the ``Tydl`` namespace and describes the attributes and parameters that are applicable to each one.
+This section documents the general-purpose entities, directives, and commands defined in the ``Tydl`` namespace and describes the attributes or parameters that are applicable to each one.

 .. _Alias: